July 22, 2020

 First, get crystal clear on the laws within your municipality, as they’re all different.
 For example, in Florida, the law states that you have 15 days to refund the security deposit if you are not making a claim, and 30 if you are.
 If you don’t follow that schedule, you’re liable.

-Next, set up touchpoints within your move-out process to ensure you correctly track and process the status of security deposits.
+Next, set benchmarks within your move-out process to ensure you correctly track and process the status of security deposits.

 If you’re a property manager and this happens on your watch, you’ll end up having to pay the bill yourself or the owner will get really upset.
 Honing in on this part of your accounting process will prevent this costly mistake from happening, and ensure that tenant relations remain positive even after move-out.